Student Services and Resources

 communitysafety.utoronto.ca

-The Office responds to all personal safety concerns by addressing the complaint, assessing the personal and community safety risks, providing a continuum of intervention options that the complainant can explore in order to address their personal safety concern(s), presenting information about the particular issue experienced, co-creating a safety plan, referring and working in partnership with various offices in order to address the individual’s personal safety concerns.
+The Office responds to all personal safety concerns by addressing the complaint, assessing the personal and community safety risks, providing a continuum of intervention options that the complainant can explore to address their personal safety concern(s), presenting information about the particular issue experienced, co-creating a safety plan, referring and working in partnership with various offices in order to address the individual’s personal safety concerns.
 Additionally, the Office provides consultations to those dealing with difficult behaviour, facilitates women’s self-defence sessions and organizes Men Against of Violence initiatives.

 Division of People Strategy, Equity & Culture